Fujinokawa Seigō

 Fujinokawa Seigō (藤ノ川 成剛) is a Japanese professional sumo wrestler from Edogawa, Tokyo and wrestles for the Isenoumi stable.
 He is the son of former maegashira wrestler Ōikari, who also wrestled for the same stable.
+He has won four gold stars for defeating yokozuna opponents as a maegashira, has a special prize for Technique, Fighting Spirit and Outstanding Performance.

+In July 2026, Fujinokawa tied the record for the most consecutive wins (four) against a yokozuna in the history of the sport, becoming the first to do so since the end of World War II.
+At that time, he had never lost a match against a yokozuna.

 Early career

-Fujinokawa was born in Edogawa, Tokyo as the eldest son of former makuuchi sumo wrestler Ōikari.
-He began his sumo career at the age of five and attended the Komatsu Ryu Dojo in Tokyo.
+Fujinokawa was born in Edogawa, Tokyo as the elder son of former makuuchi sumo wrestler Ōikari.

-He was unable to compete in national tournaments due to his light weight until his second year of junior high school.
-He was able to compete in national tournaments in his third year and won the All Japan Junior Sumo Championship as a team.

 During his third year at Saitama Sakae High School, he captained the sumo club.
-He achieved success by placing in the top eight in the All Japan High School Sumo Usa Tournament and in the top 16 in the National Sports Festival.